richardsonlima/richardsonlima.github.io/about.md

 ---

-### The Most Brutal: Moonlight Sonata – Two Faces of Eternal Longing
+### The Most Brutal: Moonlight Sonata, Two Faces of Eternal Longing

 Some pieces refuse to stay in any category.
 They transcend genre, era, and context.
 They become events that rewrite the listener.

 Beethoven's *Moonlight Sonata* (first movement) is such a work: a quiet storm in triple time, arpeggios that ripple like moonlight on black water, a slow funeral march disguised as calm.
 It speaks of loss that cannot be spoken, of beauty that hurts to behold.

 I keep two performances apart from all others not because they are technically flawless, but because they are brutally human.
 One honors the sudden void left by death.
 The other dramatizes the composer's own descent into silence.
 Together they form a diptych of what music can do when words fail.

+---

 **First: Alicia Keys at the Celebration of Life for Kobe & Gianna Bryant (2020)**